crums-io/io-util/README.md

 `$ mvn clean test -Dtest=TStoreBigTest`

 This inserts 1M randomly generated 64-byte rows.
-Typical insertion rates are over 10,000 rows per second.
+Typical insertion rates are around 20,000 rows per second.
 Note that the randomness actually works against the store: more real world, lumpy data sets should perform better than what this test generates.
+It's not a rigorous performance test as it includes the time taken to generate the data.

 ## Roadmap